zenbyt3/nochmal/README.md

 # nochmal

-This rolls some die for a game.
+This rolls some dice for a game.